Big Ship, Narrow Strait

 This structural dilemma rooted in the hierarchical architecture of the international monetary system reinforces the EM risk premium while strengthening dollar dominance.
 Despite the immense challenges confronting developing economies during this crisis, the IMF’s tepid response has been to urge them to withstand larger exchange rate devaluations with little acknowledgment of the deleterious impact of currency volatility on peripheral economies.
 The IMF itself has only deployed about 10 percent of its monetary firepower.
 Austere conditionalities continue to be embedded in its lending programs.
 The leading multilateral lender is still mulling over the US Treasury Secretary’s Janet Yellen’s proposal to issue $650 billion in new SDRs and has indicated moving on this front in August.
 In any case, this belated funding—even if all of it were to be funneled to the Global South—falls far short of the $3 trillion required to help EMs navigate the crisis.

-Josh Younger’s calculations of the costs of dealing with climate change suggest that in a zero-bound interest rate environment, delaying climate-change mitigation will lead to mushrooming costs.
+Josh Younger’s calculations) of the costs of dealing with climate change suggest that in a zero-bound interest rate environment, delaying climate-change mitigation will lead to mushrooming costs.
 For emerging markets, these costs are even greater post-pandemic.
 Last year’s monetary easing propelled record issuance in foreign law governed, foreign currency denominated sovereign bonds in the Global South.
 Meanwhile efforts to restructure sovereign debt have stalled with the G-20 debt service suspension initiative extended until the end of the year.
-Private creditors have continued receiving payments from cash-strapped sovereigns, pandemic notwithstanding.
+Pandemic notwithstanding, private creditors have continued receiving payments from cash-strapped sovereigns.
 In its mission to build a global repo market in African sovereign debt, the UN Economic Commission for Africa is lobbying for private-sector creditors to be exempted from current sovereign-debt restructuring negotiations altogether.
 The problem with the ECA-style collateral-based financing is that the risks associated with selling infrastructure-as-an-asset-class fall wholly on the EM sovereign-debt issuer while the rewards largely accrue to foreign investors.

 In the event of dollar appreciation, the probability of dollar-liquidity shortages transpiring into external debt crises increases.
 Other potential sources of instability include the vulnerability of EM bond markets to sudden shifts in global market sentiment.
 Interest rates, however low, are greater than the current GDP growth rate of some sovereign borrowers.
 EM central bank asset purchases of sovereign and private-sector debt, while commendable in the face of this crisis, do transfer risk from private to public balance sheets.
 Such risk bearing is easier for key currency issuers to manage than it is for peripheral sovereigns whose fiscal and monetary capabilities are much more constrained.
 With effective vaccination far from assured for the vast majority in the Global South, in the near term, new mutations of the coronavirus or yet another catastrophic climate event may find EM fiscal and monetary authorities depleted of any monetary arsenal altogether.